Deep Reference Priors: What is the best way to pretrain a model?: Details of the experimental setup

 \paragraph{Exponential Moving Average (EMA)} In all CIFAR-10 and CIFAR-100 experiments, we also implement the Exponential Moving Average (EMA)~\citep{tarvainen2017mean}.
 In each step, the EMA model is updated such that the new weights are the weighted average of the old EMA model weights, and the latest trained model weights.
 The weights for averaging used in our work (and most other methods) are 0.999 and 0.001 respectively.
 Note that EMA only affects the particle when it is used for testing, it does not affect how weight updates are calculated during training.
 We exclude batch-normalization running mean and variance estimates in EMA.

 \paragraph{Data Augmentations} We use random-horizontal flips and random-pad-crop (padding of 4 pixels on each side) as weak augmentations for the CIFAR-10 and CIFAR-100 datasets.
 For SSL experiments on CIFAR-10, we use RandAugment~\citep{cubuk2020randaugment} for strong augmentations.
+No data augmentations were used for MNIST.